OptimistikSAS/OIBus/documentation/docs/guide/advanced/oibus-security.md

   continuously scans dependencies for known vulnerabilities and opens pull requests to update them.
 - **Custom compilation**: The open-source licence and public codebase allow you to compile OIBus from source and audit it independently before deploying to sensitive environments.
+- **Software Bill of Materials**: Every stable release ships a CycloneDX SBOM (`oibus-sbom.json`) listing all components and their versions, ready for vulnerability scanning or licence compliance checks.
+See [Software Bill of Materials](./oibus-sbom.md) for details.